Rolan Bell

-Rolan Alfonso Bell (born 17 October 1983) is a British actor who was born in Chiswick, West London, of Jamaican origin.
+Rolan Alfonso Bell (born 17 October 1983) is a Laurence Olivier Award nominated British actor who was born in West London, of Jamaican and Nigerian origin.
 He became known for appearing in the BBC One television soap opera EastEnders as Theo Kelly in 2009, and the role of Sgt King (Kingy) in the BBC drama Our Girl.

+He is currently playing the part of Ike Turner in Tina (musical) at the Aldwych Theatre in the West End.
+Prior to this he played the part of Robert in The Play That Goes Wrong at the Duchess Theatre.

 Background and career

 Bell was born in London, England, to Jamaican parents (the second oldest of their seven children).
 He began his training as an actor in 2000 at Hammersmith and West London College on a two-year performing arts course, before going on to the Drama Centre London.
-Bell was first seen professionally in Doctors in 2006 and also appeared in a number of theatre productions, including a stage adaptation of The Harder They Come in which he played the lead role, in Margaret Busby's An African Cargo (2007) and The Lion King.
-Bell also played the role of Fela Kuti in the Broadway show Fela! in December 2010.
+Bell was first seen professionally in Doctors in 2006 and also appeared in a number of theatre productions, including a stage adaptation of The Harder They Come in which he played the lead role, Jimmy Cliff.
+He has played the role of Scar in The Lion King and the lead Fela Kuti in the Broadway show Fela! in December 2010.

-In 2012, Bell appeared as Coalhouse Walker Jr in Ragtime, the Musical.

-He played Silly Billy in the pantomime Jack and The Beanstalk at the Cambridge Arts Theatre from 6 December 2012 to 13 January 2013 (Hugh Homan commented in The Stage: "Rolan Bell as Silly Billy is superb at involving the audience").
-He played the role of Britney in the We Will Rock You world arena tour 2013.
-Also in 2013 Bell appeared in the BBC drama series WPCV 56.
+Bell has also appeared as Coalhouse Walker Jr in Ragtime, the Musical.
+He also had the role of Britney in the We Will Rock You world arena tour 2013.

 For his performance in the West End production of Memphis The Musical, he was nominated for an Olivier Award for Best Actor in a Supporting Role in a Musical in 2015.

-He was announced in October 2015 as leading the cast for Rapunzel, the Park Theatre's Christmas show.
+Bell took a break from the West End to appear in BBC's Our Girl alongside Michelle Keegan as “Kingy”.

+In 2022 Bell played the role of Robert in the West Ends The Play That Goes Wrong.

+Currently he is playing Ike Turner in the west Ends Aldwych Theatre in Tina The Tina Turner Musical.

+Panto

+He played Silly Billy in the pantomime Jack and The Beanstalk at the Cambridge Arts Theatre (Hugh Homan commented in The Stage: "Rolan Bell as Silly Billy is superb at involving the audience").
+More recently Bell played “Abananzar” in Aladdin where he was awarded “Best Villain” at The UK Pantomime Awards in 2022.

+Voice Over Artist

+Bell has featured on many successful advertising campaigns as a Voice Over Artist.